camunda/camunda-docs-static/get-started/content/javaee7/_index.md

 ---

-This tutorial guides you through setting up Camunda BPM and developing your first process application with Java EE 7.
+This tutorial guides you through setting up Camunda Platform and developing your first process application with Java EE 7.

 {{< get-code repo="camunda-get-started-javaee" >}}